THE SWORD OF GOLIATH

 Dear Mr. O’Reilly,

-First of all, Pilate’s judgement hall would’ve held a maximum of about 300 people.
+First of all, Pilate’s judgment hall would’ve held a maximum of about 300 people.
 Jesus was brought before Pilate shortly after the 6.a.m. sacrifices.
 Almost all those present would have been on the payroll of the High Priest.
 In no way did they represent the average Jewish person when they cried,”Crucify Him” and when they said, “His blood be upon us and upon our children.”
 They were under instructions from the High Priest whose office was highly political as well as religious.
 This has been twisted by anti-Semites in the church and beyond to indict all the Jewish people.
 What a tragedy!

 Secondly, Mel Gibson had only three women weeping when Jesus was carrying His cross to Golgotha.
 Yes they were weeping, but so was a great multitude.
 Again this represents the blame some want to put on all the Jews.
 The facts are found in the Gospel of Luke 23:27 which says, “A great multitude of the people followed Him and women who ALSO mourned and lamented Him.”
 “Also” shows that thousands of the Jewish people, who were now up and in the city for 9 a.m. from a night in their tents outside the city, were mourning for Jesus.These were the pilgrims there for “Passover.”
 They had been exposed to the ministry of Jesus in Jerusalem, in Galilee and elsewhere.
 These people represented the Jewish people, not the paid lackeys of the High Priest.
 This fact is backed up in Luke 23:48 & 49, “And the whole crowd who came together to that site (Golgotha) seeing what had been done, beat their breasts and returned.
-But all His acquaintances, and the women who followed Him from Galilee, stood at a distance, watching these things.”
+But all His acquaintances, and the women who followed Him from Galilee, stood nearby.

 I pray that you will have this passed on to you by your team members.
 I can hope for your eyes to see this.
 As you can tell I think this is very important for you, the “No Spin” man.
 The Jewish people are suffering because of the “Spin” of the 3rd and 4th centuries.